 |Day 11||Ushuaia||End of Itinerary|

 The RCGS Resolute (formerly the MS Hanseatic) is a modern, ice-strengthened Antarctic cruise ship with all en-suite cabins accommodating up to 146 guests.
-Purpose built for polar waters in Rauma Finland (in the same shipyard as the Akademik Sergey Vavilov and Akademik Ioffe) the Resolute not only has the highest ice class rating (Lloyds 1AS) she also offers unmatched stability and superior speed to get you to your destination and out exploring.
+Purpose built for polar waters in Rauma Finland, the Resolute not only has the highest ice class rating (Lloyds 1AS) she also offers unmatched stability and superior speed to get you to your destination and out exploring.
 The RCGS Resolute combines first class accommodation, excellent cuisine; dinner is a la carte, with a true expedition experience.

 Ushuaia is known as the southernmost city in the world (although, with a population of around 60,000, really more of a large town).
 Set on the shores of the Beagle Channel, ‘Ushuaia’ actually means “the bay facing westward” in the language of the original Yamana inhabitants.
 Once a penal colony for political prisoners as well as hardened criminals – the Presidio (prison) was closed in the late 1940s – Ushuaia is now a major tourist centre, particularly for people cruising to Antarctica.
 The town is also a major ski resort area for both alpine and cross-country skiers and offers magnificent hiking in Parque Nacional Tierra del Fuego, the only coastal national park in Argentina.